CarbonVerifier/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-Introducing CarbonVerifier, a project that utilizes IoT devices and blockchain technology to generate carbon credits and incentivize climate action.
+Introducing CarbonTracker, an innovative project that harnesses the power of IoT devices and blockchain technology to monitor and quantify the amount of carbon emitted by companies.
+Our cutting-edge platform allows these emissions to be efficiently and transparently offset, promoting sustainable practices and encouraging businesses to take action to reduce their carbon footprint.

-Our project aims to provide a transparent and secure way for companies to offset their carbon emissions, eliminating the need for trust in third-party verification.
-By monitoring climate action projects with IoT sensors, we can accurately measure emissions and mint carbon tokens based on the sensor readings.
+Our mission is to provide a secure and transparent solution for companies to monitor and offset their carbon emissions.
+By leveraging IoT sensors, we can precisely monitor climate action and accurately measure the exact amount of carbon emissions.
+Based on this information, our platform determines the amount of carbon credits needed to offset a company's emissions.

-The carbon tokens serve as proof of carbon offsetting and can be traded on the blockchain.
-Anyone can verify a company's emissions and validate the carbon token, promoting greater transparency and auditability.
-Furthermore, the democratization of the carbon offset market, which allows anyone to purchase these credits, not just companies, encourages more widespread sustainable practices.

-CarbonVerifier combines the power of IoT and blockchain technology to create a more efficient and effective way to tackle climate change.
-Our project promotes sustainable practices and encourages companies to take action to reduce their carbon footprint.
+Monitoring carbon emissions not only helps companies comply with carbon emission regulations but also enables them to identify areas where they can reduce emissions and cut costs.

+In addition to cost savings, social responsibility is a compelling reason for companies to monitor their carbon emissions.
+Companies can demonstrate their commitment to mitigating climate change and contributing to the reduction of greenhouse gas emissions, thereby improving their image and reputation.
+This is especially important among consumers who prioritize sustainability.

-Join us in the fight against climate change, as we use technology to create a more sustainable future.
-Let's make carbon offsetting accessible to all and create positive change for the planet.
+Join us in our fight against climate change by leveraging technology to create a more sustainable future.
+Together, we can make carbon offsetting accessible to all and create positive change for the planet.

-## Verifying carbon offsets
+## How the solutions works

-CarbonVerifier's business logic relies on a smart contract that receives and analyzes sensor data to determine whether a company is eligible for carbon credit token minting.
-The smart contract is unique to each company and checks the sensor readings against predetermined threshold values during a specified period.
+CarbonTracker's business logic relies on a smart contract that receives and analyzes sensor data to determine the amount of carbon that needs to be offset for each company.
+The smart contract is unique to each company and stores information related to CO2 emissions.

-For natural reserves, CarbonVerifier uses various sensors, such as a sound sensor that has a threshold of 80 decibels to detect chainsaw and other damaging human activities.
-In addition, a temperature sensor detects 21 to 30 degrees Celsius, air humidity ranges from 80-80% for optimal development in a rainforest, and soil humidity should be within the range of 30-35% for good plant growth in tropical forests.
-CarbonVerifier also sets a threshold of 350-440 ppm of CO2 in the air to ensure that the rainforest is absorbing carbon at a sufficient rate.

-In the case of wind turbines, CarbonVerifier takes into account electricity grid sensors that estimate CO2 emissions based on the electricity generated, as well as CO2 levels in the air.
-This approach ensures that the turbines are reducing CO2 emissions effectively.

-If the average sensor readings exceed the predetermined thresholds, the smart contract will not mint any carbon credit tokens.
-However, if the average sensor readings remain within the acceptable thresholds, the smart contract will mint new carbon credit tokens for the corresponding company address.

-CarbonVerifier's approach provides transparency and trust in carbon emission offsetting.
-Furthermore, the ability for anyone to buy carbon credit tokens, not just other companies, incentivizes and stimulates the market for climate change efforts, promoting more sustainable practices and a more sustainable future.
+CarbonTracker uses cutting-edge technology to help companies offset their carbon emissions.
+A gas sensor is used to capture the amount of carbon emitted, and the data is transmitted via the MQTT protocol to a backend, where it is stored on the blockchain using EtherJS.
+On the frontend, the solution allows companies to purchase carbon credits from Toucan, and by buying a token, it's possible to offset the amount of carbon emitted by "retiring" the token and contributing to a more sustainable future.
+In addition, all transactions related to the purchase of carbon credits are recorded on the blockchain, making the information transparent and easily accessible to all involved in the platform.

+To further encourage companies to commit to offsetting their carbon emissions, the CarbonTracker solution includes a leaderboard.
+This feature shows the companies that are offsetting the most carbon emissions and recognizes and encourages companies to lead the way towards a more sustainable future.